Jambiani, Tanzania: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types D and G. Check that you get the necessary kind.
-Many adapters that you can buy are just plug changers and require your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types D and G. Make sure to pick the right kind.
+A lot of adapters available are simply plug changers and require your devices to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one should work in most locations.

 July